getreu/tp-note/docs/source/tpnote--manpage.md

 On systems where multiple users are logged in at the same time, the configuration file variable '`viewer.same_user_policy`' offers a middle ground that keeps the viewer usable.
-When enabled (the default is '`"Warn"`'), the viewer identifies the OS user owning the process at the other end of each incoming connection and refuses, with '`403 Forbidden`', any connection whose owner is proven to be a different OS user (only that connection is refused; the viewer keeps serving you).
-It accepts three values:
+The viewer identifies the OS user owning the process at the other end of each incoming connection and refuses, with '`403 Forbidden`', any connection that does not belong to your OS user (only that connection is refused; the viewer keeps serving you).
+It accepts three
+values:

 '`"Off"`'
 > No user check.

-'`"Warn"`' (default)
+'`"Warn"`'
 > Reject a connection from a proven-foreign OS user.
 When the peer's user
-> cannot be determined - for example a sandboxed browser (Flatpak, Snap) running q> in a separate network namespace, or platform privilege limits - log a warning
+> cannot be determined - for example a sandboxed browser (Flatpak, Snap) running
+> in a separate network namespace, or platform privilege limits - log a warning
-> and serve anyway (fail-open, so a legitimate client is never broken).
+> and serve anyway (fail-open, so a legitimate client is never broken, but a
+> process the viewer cannot attribute is served your note).

-'`"Reject"`'
+'`"Reject"`' (default)
 > Like '`"Warn"`', but also refuse connections whose OS user is indeterminate
 > (fail-closed).
-This may block some sandboxed local clients, but it is the only
+This is the safest setting and the only one that enforces on
-> setting that enforces on platforms where a foreign user frequently resolves as
+> platforms where a foreign user frequently resolves as indeterminate (notably
-> indeterminate (notably macOS).
+> macOS).
+The cost is that a legitimate but unattributable client - typically a
+> sandboxed browser - is refused; such a client is served a page explaining how
+> to relax the policy to '`"Warn"`' (add '`same_user_policy = "Warn"`' under the
+> '`[viewer]`' section of your configuration file and restart) and the risk of
+> doing so.

 This check is best-effort defense-in-depth: mapping a loopback connection to its owning OS user is an enumerate-and-match operation with an inherent race, so it